 This being the case a DUI charge can be more complicated than a mere BAC level reading.
 In addition to the types of DUI all states now use a graduating offense system for prosecuting intoxicated driving cases, and 2nd or 3rd offenses carry much stiffer fines and court-ordered costs.
 All of these cases are serious legal matters and the defendant needs professional representation.

 The types of penalties available vary on the circumstances of the offense.
 A misdemeanor DUI conviction can mean a revocation of your driver’s license for one year or more; a maximum of 5 years of probation; confinement of at least 1 day with a maximum 180 days.
 You can also face stiff monetary penalties that add up to approximately $5,000.00.
 These include fines, costs, jail fees, a $1500 prison fund assessment and $1500 in Department of Public Safety (DPS) fees.

 Regardless of the circumstances of your felony DUI, it is not unusual for the Court to order counseling and community service.
 You may be mandated to attend Mothers Against Drunk Driving (MADD) or a similar group program.
-You may also be subjected to mandatory screening and be the recipient of an interlock ignition, a device that is installed into your vehicle and requires you to breathe alcohol-free breath into it before it will allow your car to start.
+You may also be subjected to mandatory screening and be the recipient of an interlock ignition.
+This is a device that is installed into your vehicle; that requires you to breathe alcohol-free breath into it before it will allow your car to start.

 As you can see, a felony DUI conviction can have a significant impact on your life.
 Carlos Brown Law is there to help you get through this difficult challenge.
 We will perform a detailed investigation into your case; and we will use our knowledge, experience, and skill to fight for your freedom.